Key Takeaways:

 8. Real-Time Reporting & Analytics

-Adding features that provide real time reports is essential if you want to Develop A Restaurant POS system.
-This feature offers dashboards and reports on sales, orders, revenue, top-selling items, and staff performance to aid data-driven decisions.
+Adding features that provide real-time reports is essential if you want to Develop A Restaurant POS system.
+This feature offers a POS analytics dashboard and reports on sales, orders, revenue, top-selling items, and staff performance to aid data-driven decisions.

 9. Multi-Device & Cloud Sync